Impress with Professional Booklet Printing.

 We produce custom booklets using the latest advancements in digital press technologies.

-Digital presses give us some nice advantages for printing full-size and half-size custom books.
+Digital presses give us advantages for printing full-size and half-size custom books.
 We can print them within a small window of time and provide low to no minimums.
 Combine this with an outstanding CMYK color spectrum for a final high-end product delivered to your door quickly.

 The Process of Printing Your Books

 - You pick out the booklet type you need and add them to your cart, similar to most other shopping websites.
-During this step, you can upload your art file, calculate shipping rates, and make payment.
+During this step, you can upload your art file, calculate shipping rates, and make payments.

 - After you finish checking out, we begin to inspect your artwork thoughtfully.
 One of our art specialists reviews your booklet file and sends it to our production department if everything looks good.
 If that artist detects any barriers she cannot quickly resolve, she will contact you by email.
 We are primarily looking for proper page sizes, layout, and bleed area.